TDG-Platform/docs/AComp-GBDX.md

 # AComp GBDX task

-The AComp GBDX task performs atmospheric compensation on satellite imagery collected from DitialGlobe sensors as well as other sources.
+The AComp GBDX task performs atmospheric compensation on satellite imagery collected from DigitalGlobe sensors as well as other sources.
 Atmospheric compensation is the process of converting image Digital Number (DN) counts to surface reflectance.
 This removes:

 * Variation due to different illumination conditions